Paleo Kung Pao Chicken

 Paleo Kung Pao!
 An absolute favorite that I always double for breakfast leftovers.
 I first saw this dish on iheartumami.ny’s Instagram and have been making my own version ever since.
 I love her Asian-inspired Paleo dishes.
-Ingredients like chili peppers, scallions, garlic, lemon peel, red pepper, Aleppo pepper and coconut aminos are bound to satisfy.
+Ingredients like chili peppers, scallions, garlic, lemon peel, red pepper, Aleppo pepper and coconut aminos are bound to satisfy….and guess what…it’s also Whole30 compliant!
 Here I’ve used chicken cutlets that are pounded and marinated.
-I stir fried them with spicy peppers, scallions, green onions and toasted pine nuts.
+I stir-fried them with spicy peppers, scallions, green onions and toasted pine nuts.
 I keep the cutlets whole and make sure not to overcook.
 This dish would also be lovely with broccolini and Chinese greens, so change it up with your own favorites.
 Perfect when you are feeling a little bit deprived, it’s the kind of dish I wake up in the middle of the night thinking of making the following day.

 CHICKEN MARINADE INGREDIENTS